Jeffrey L. Meikle

-Jeffrey Lee Meikle (born July 2, 1949 in Columbus) is an American cultural historian and educator.
+Jeffrey Lee Meikle (born July 2, 1949, in Columbus) is an American cultural historian and educator.
 Meikle is currently the Stiles Professor in American Studies Emeritus at the University of Texas at Austin.
-He has generally been credited as one of the founders of the discipline of design history since his publication "Ghosts in the Machine: Why It's Hard to Write about Design" was published in 2005.
+He has generally been credited as one of the founders of the discipline of design history since his book Twentieth Century Limited: Industrial Design in America, 1925-1939 was published in 1979.
 The text lays out some of the central issues confronting the field.

 Career

-Born to Wendell Alvin Meikle and Arlene Martha Carter in Columbus, Meikle initially attended the Thomas Jefferson School in St. Louis.
+Born to Wendell Alvin Meikle and Arlene Martha Craner in Columbus, Meikle initially attended the Thomas Jefferson School in St. Louis.
 He received both his Bachelor of Arts and Master of Arts in American Civilization from Brown University in 1971, graduating summa cum laude.
 Meikle wrote a thesis was titled "The Metaphysics of Technology: Entropy and Information as Metaphors of Society in Twentieth-Century America."
 He then continued on to the University of Texas at Austin, where he received a Doctor of Philosophy in American Studies in 1977.
 Meikle completed a dissertation titled "Technological Visions of American Industrial Designers, 1925-1939," under the supervision of William H. Goetzmann.

 While a student in Austin, Meikle was an instructor at the school until graduating.
 He then moved to Colby–Sawyer College for one year to teach courses in American Studies.
-In 1979, Meikle returned to Texas and was hired as Assistant Professor of American Studies.
-He was promoted to Associate Professor in 1986, and then to full Professor in 1995.
+In 1979, Meikle returned to Texas and was hired as assistant professor of American Studies.
+He was promoted to associate professor in 1986, and then to full Professor in 1995.
 In 2011, the professorship was endowed as the Stiles Professor in American Studies.
 Eleven years later, Meikle retired from the post as Emeritus.
 Throughout his career, his research has focused on American studies and design history.